 Deployment Psychology Blog

 Welcome to this week’s edition of CDP News!
 We like to use this space to review recent happenings in and around the Center for Deployment Psychology, while also looking ahead to upcoming events.
-According to the groundhog, we’re in for another additional weeks of winter, but that’s alright, we’ll be keeping busy!
+August and the dog days of summer are just around the corner, but this week was another busy one.

-● PTSD Monthly Update - Managing Stress Reactions after Trauma
+● PTSD Monthly Update -- New Guidelines for Managing PTSD